ocpodariu/hops/README.md

 ![Window components](media/hops-window-components.png)

 As time passes and new events are observed, old ones are removed from the window.
-After each time unit that passes, the window hops one time unit forward and the counters are updated:
+After each time unit that passes, the window hops forward by one time unit and the counters are updated:
 1. The oldest counter, c<sub>w-1</sub>, is removed by shifting the values in `prevCounts` one position to the left.
 2. The current unit counter, c<sub>0</sub>, is copied into `prevCounts` on the rightmost position (c<sub>1</sub>).
 3. c<sub>0</sub> is reset to 0.